zhongguojie1998/EpiBRAIN/README.md

 - `sum_stat` (optional, default: sum): in each bin, how to aggregate the raw reads into a summary
 - `baseline_pct` (optional, default: 0.25): set the nan/blacklist region value to this quantile of all values
 - `scale` (optional, default: 1): scale the raw reads
+- `extreme_clip_pct`(optional, default: None): final hard clip all values above this quantile to the corresponding value.
+If not provided, skip.
+- `offset` (optional, default: None): shift the value by a given value (org_read - offset), which can be used to reduce some noise.
+If not provided, skip.
 - `anchor_target` (optional, default: None): after aggregating the data, anchor the given quantile of the value to this target.
 If not provided, skip.
 - `anchor_pct` (optional, default: 0.999): the given quantile for anchoring
 - `clip_soft` (optional, default: None): soft clip the aggregated value ($t_c - 1 + \sqrt{x - t_c + 1}$ for all $x > t_c$) to the given threshold.
 If not provided, skip.
 - `clip` (optional, default: None): hard clip the aggregated value to the given threshold.
-If not provided, skip.
-- `extreme_clip_pct`(optional, default: None): final hard clip all values above this quantile to the corresponding value.
 If not provided, skip.

 The data preprocess pipeline would be: